Oklahoma tornado victims astounded at how they survived

 Listed as the highest category of storm - an EF5 on the Enhanced Fujita Scale - the twister damaged or obliterated 12,000 to 13,000 homes and affected an estimated 33,000 people, said Oklahoma City Mayor Mick Cornett.

-President Barack Obama was due to survey the damage himself on Sunday, a White House spokesman said.
+President Barack Obama was due to survey the damage on Sunday, a White House spokesman said.

+The cleanup continued Wednesday with an eye toward the upcoming Memorial Day weekend.
+More than 500 people showed up to clear debris from the biggest cemetery in Moore so that Memorial Day services can be held there as usual, Moore Mayor Glenn Lewis said.

 ‘A MIRACLE’